thelia/thelia/Readme.md

 Consult the page : http://localhost/thelia/web/index_dev.php

-You can create a virtual host and choose web folder for root directory.
+You can create a virtual host and choose the web folder for root directory.

 To run tests (phpunit required) :